-Many people who visit Kyoto will stop by the red gates of Fushimi Inari Taisha (shrine).
-The Senbon Torii (one thousand torii gates) lives up to its name and has become a majestic sight attracting visitors from every corner of the world.
+Many people who visit Kyoto will stop by the red gates of Fushimi Inari Taisha.
+The Senbon Torii (1,000 torii gates) lives up to its name and has become a majestic sight attracting visitors from every corner of the world.

 Fushimi Inari's Grounds are a Melting Pot of Tourists

 We visited Fushimi Inari Taisha towards the end of November.
-Even though we arrived early in the morning there were already many visitors such as students in uniform, energetic elderly people and people with expensive cameras.
+Even though we arrived early in the morning, there were already many visitors such as students in uniform, energetic older adults, and people with expensive cameras.

 Next, we will visit the main shrine.
 The main shrine was lost during a war in the Onin period but was rebuilt in 1499.
 You can see the Azuchi-Momoyama period characteristics from the beautiful decorations.
 It is also designated as a national important cultural property.

 It is said that there are 30,000 Inari shrines around Japan.
 Fushimi Inari Taisha is the head of them.
 It dates back to 711 when gozoku (powerful family/clan) Hatano Irogu worshiped the three main gods at Mitsugamine in Mt.
 Fushimi.

 One Red Gate for Every Granted Wish: Walking Down the Mystical Path of Torii Gates